ag-sc/JLink/README.md

 A Joint Entity Recognition and Linking Tool for Technical Domains using Undirected Probabilistic Graphical Models with BiGram (former BIRE)

 <b> NOTE: The documentation is far from complete.
 If you have any issues feel free to write me an email.
-I will try to add more documentation by time. <\b>
+I will try to add more documentation by time. </b>

-<b>Quick start:<\b>
+<b>Quick start:</b>

 1. Clone BIRE simplified-api branch from: https://github.com/ag-sc
 2. Clone this project.